Clause 19: travelling compensation and excess travelling time

-Payment for travelling time calculated according to subclauses 19.2.1 and 19.2.3 of this clause shall be at the employee’s ordinary rate of pay on an hourly basis calculated as follows:
+Payment for travelling time calculated according to subclauses 19.2.1 and 19.2.3 of this clause is at the employee’s ordinary rate of pay on an hourly basis calculated as follows:

-19.2.8 The rate of payment for travel or waiting time on a non-working day shall be the same as that applying to a working day.
+19.2.8 The rate of payment for travel or waiting time on a non-working day is the same as that applying to a working day.

 19.2.9 Time off in lieu or payment for excess travelling time or waiting time will not be granted or made for more than eight hours in any period of 24 consecutive hours.